zuwulin/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Test analysis on Kickstarter data to uncover trends
+Test analysis on Kickstarter data to uncover trends in kickstarters' successes and failures.